-TERESA D. FERGUSON, Dean of Students and Director of the Freshman Year Experience Program, (2006).
+TERESA D. FERGUSON, Vice President for Student Development, Dean of Students and Director of the Freshman Year Experience Program, (2006).
 B.A., Limestone College; M.S., University of Cincinnati.

-PATRICK FLYNN, Adjunct Professor of Music and Men and Women's Tennis Coach, (2014).
+PATRICK FLYNN, Men and Women's Tennis Coach and Adjunct Professor of Music and Physical Education, (2014).
 A.A., Palm Beach Community College; B.F.A., Florida Atlantic University; M.M. & D.M.A., University of Memphis.